The Pointy End

 "The Pointy End" is the eighth episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 First aired on June 5, 2011, the episode was directed by Daniel Minahan and written by George R. R. Martin, the author of the A Song of Ice and Fire novels on which the show is based.

-The plot covers the aftermath of Eddard Stark's capture.
+The plot covers the aftermath of Ned Stark's capture.
 While the Lannisters seek to capture his daughters, his son and heir, Robb, raises an army in the North.
-Meanwhile, Daenerys witnesses a Dothraki raid on a peaceful village, and Jon Snow faces a new threat at the Wall.
-The episode's title refers to the sword fighting lesson that Jon gave to Arya before their farewell: "Stick them with the pointy end."
+Meanwhile, Daenerys Targaryen witnesses a Dothraki raid on a peaceful village, and Jon Snow faces a new threat at the Wall.
+The episode's title refers to the sword fighting lesson that Jon gave to Arya Stark before their farewell: "Stick them with the pointy end".

-The episode was well received by critics, who praised Martin's adaptation of his own work as well as the actors' performances.
+The episode was well received by critics, who praised Martin's adaptation of his own work as well as the actors' performances, with Sophie Turner as Sansa Stark singled out for praise.
 It was dedicated to Ralph Vicinanza, an executive producer who died of natural causes.
 In the United States, the episode achieved a viewership of 2.72 million in its initial broadcast.
 The episode garnered an Emmy Award nomination for Outstanding Costumes for a Series, but lost to The Borgias.

 Plot

 In the North

-Receiving a letter from Sansa (see below), Maester Luwin deduces she is being manipulated by Cersei.
+Receiving a letter from Sansa (see below), Luwin deduces she is being manipulated by Cersei.
 Robb gains the respect of Lord "Greatjon" Umber and calls the Stark bannermen to war, leaving Bran in charge of Winterfell.
+Rickon declares that Robb will not return.

 In The Vale

-Ambushed by tribesmen, Tyrion bribes them to escort him and Bronn to Tywin's camp.
-Catelyn Stark learns from a message that her son Robb has called the banners of the North to war against the Lannisters and that Ned is imprisoned in the dungeons in King's Landing.
-Catelyn becomes furious with Lysa for not telling her, but nonetheless implores Lysa to help by sending the Knights of the Vale to join Robb, but Lysa, doubting that Robb can beat Tywin Lannister, refuses.
+Catelyn learns from a message that Robb has called the banners of the North to war against the Lannisters and that Ned is imprisoned in the dungeons in King's Landing.
+Catelyn becomes furious with Lysa for not telling her, but nonetheless implores Lysa to help by sending the Knights of the Vale to join Robb, but Lysa, doubting that Robb can beat Tywin, refuses.

 In the Riverlands

+Ambushed by tribesmen, Tyrion bribes them to escort him and Bronn to Tywin's camp.
 Tywin agrees to honor Tyrion's promises to the tribesmen if they join the Lannister forces, and they demand Tyrion accompany them as insurance.

 Catelyn reaches the Stark army.
 Pondering whether to attack Tywin's or Jaime's forces, Robb sends a captured Lannister scout with a message to Tywin, deceiving the scout that Robb is sending all 20,000 men against Tywin.